snyk/driftctl/README.md

 ## Why driftctl ?

 Infrastructure drift is a blind spot and a source of potential security issues.
 Drift can have multiple causes: from team members creating or updating infrastructure through the web console without backporting changes to Terraform, to unexpected actions from authenticated apps and services.

+You can't efficiently improve what you don't track.
+We track coverage for unit tests, why not infrastructure as code coverage?

 Spot discrepancies as they happen : driftctl is a free and open-source CLI that warns of infrastructure drift and fills in the missing piece in your DevSecOps toolbox.